 Brick

 Site Walls

 Site walls, whether free-standing or retaining, are an important landscape component in the manner in which they define edges of exterior spaces or walks.
 Where feasible, site walls should be a height that encourages seating.
 Fieldstone is the standard veneer for University site walls, although brick may be used if appropriate to context.
 Concrete is a less expensive wall option, appropriate to contemporary landscapes, but the surface treatment must be thoughtfully detailed.

 MATERIAL STANDARDS

-Handrails
+Handrails and Guardrails

-Given the University's variable topography, handrails are a common landscape component.
-The most common handrail is a traditional rail that terminates in a "lamb's tongue", appropriate to historical areas and Central Grounds.
-A more contemporary example can be found at the South Lawn project, a simple handrail of 2" square metal posts with 2" diameter top rail.
-Handrails are painted "Charleston Green".
+Given the University's variable topography, handrails and guardrails are a common landscape component.
+The common handrail is a traditional metal rail that terminates in a "lamb's tongue", appropriate to historical areas and Central Grounds.
+Guardrails of this style have simple 1/2" square pickets.
+This handrail can be adapted to receive LED string lights within its "C" channel.
+Traditional handrails and guardrails are painted Charleston green.
+For contemporary settings, guardrails have simple frames of 1/2" x 1.5" bars and 1/2" square pickets and are painted Moon Shadow gray.
+The corresponding handrail is a 2" tube that can be adapted for LED KlickPod lights for stair applications.
+Handrail and guardrail designs must be approved by the Office of the Architect.